bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/implementations/provider/browser-extension.md

 ## User Presence

-To simplify the user experience and to avoid the need for multiple user presence checks, the implementation of the browser extension authenticator deviates from the WebAuthn specification, by terminating the process and triggering a fallback if no matching credentials are found.
+To simplify the user experience and to avoid the need for multiple user presence checks, the implementation of the browser extension authenticator deviates from the WebAuthn specification by terminating the process and triggering a fallback if no matching credentials are found.
 This is justified by the fact that the native implementation will always require user presence, and the extension will always trigger the native implementation if the user chooses to not proceed with